dseomn/rock-paper-sand/README.md

 *   Better support for filtering based on completeness.
 E.g., filtering for a TV show where all episodes are available, or filtering for a book series where the final book has already been released.
-*   Relatedly, support for filtering on incompleteness.
-E.g., letting you know when a book you liked has a new sequel available.
 *   Integration with public libraries' APIs if possible, to automatically find which media can be borrowed from the library.